apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Types
 -----
-'Types' groups Delivery Services, servers and Cache Groups for various purposes.
+'Types' groups Delivery Services, servers and :term:`Cache Group`\ s for various purposes.
 Each entry in the table shown on this page has the following fields:

 :Name:         The name of the Type
 :Use In Table: States the use of this Type, e.g. ``server`` indicates this is a Type assigned to servers